American School of Classical Studies at Athens

-Eligibility: Career musicians, or researchers who are either currently PhD candidates or have received their PhD within the last 5 years.
+Eligibility: Career musicians, or researchers who are either currently Ph.D. candidates or have received their Ph.D. within the last 5 years.
+Open to all nationalities.

 Fields of Study: Musical composition; Music conducting; History of Music; Musicology; and related fields.
 Fellows will be expected to conduct a program of original research on a theme related to the collections of the Gennadius Library.

-Terms: A stipend of $11,500 plus room, board, and waiver of School fees.
-Fellows are expected to be in residence at the School for the full academic year from early September to late May.
+Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
+It is expected that the applicant will maintain a physical presence at the Gennadius Library during the tenure of the appointment from early September to late May.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the Gennadius Library.
 Fellows are expected to participate in the academic life of the School.

 Submit an online application form for the “Schwarz Fellowship at the Gennadius Library for Research on Music.”
 An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and three letters of reference to be submitted online.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.